 Dairy allergies are a common trigger for eczema in babies, children and adults.
 In some cases, eczema can be largely controlled by avoiding milk.
 Allergic reactions, including eczema and asthma, are associated with milk proteins rather than the lactose content (which can cause digestive problems, known as dairy intolerance).

-Some eczema children are able to use goat’s milk, whereas others are allergic to both cow and goat milk so it’s worthwhile excluding all dairy products in the first instance.
+Some eczema children are able to use goat’s milk due to the different proportions of the proteins, whereas others are allergic to both cow and goat milk so it’s worthwhile excluding all dairy products in the first instance.
 Cutting milk out can seem daunting, hopefully, our beginner’s guide to dairy-free cooking for babies and kids will show that, with a bit of home cooking and careful shopping, it’s not that hard.
 And it can make such a difference to your child’s eczema.

 An Introduction to Dairy Substitutes

 Milk: There are a number of non-dairy alternatives to milk readily available in supermarkets and health-food shops.
 The best known is soya milk but there are also almond, oat, hemp, coconut and sunflower based ‘milks’ available.
 Both soya and almond milks are available as fortified infant and follow-on formulas.
 The flavours of these ‘milks’ vary hugely, even different brands of the same ‘milk’ can taste incredibly different, so it’s worth experimenting.
 Milk substitutes are less versatile than their dairy equivalent, so you may find that using a combination of milk works better for you.
 While rice milks are available there are concerns about the levels of arsenic occurring in rice milk and current government advice is that it should not be given to under-5s.